Intro to Econ: Scarcity

 - Seasonal shortages – If there is a surge in demand for a popular Christmas present, it can cause temporary shortages as demand is greater than supply and it takes time to provide.

-- Fixed supply of roads – Many city centres experience congestion – there is a shortage of road space compared to number of road users.
+- Fixed supply of roads – Many city centers experience congestion – there is a shortage of road space compared to number of road users.
 There is a scarcity of available land to build new roads or railways.

 How the Free Market Solves The Problem of Scarcity